m-bock/purescript-transit/README.md

 <!-- PD_END -->

+The process works in three steps:

+1. `reflectType` converts your type-level DSL specification to a term-level equivalent
+2. `mkStateGraph` transforms that into a general-purpose graph data structure
-The `mkStateGraph` function extracts the state machine structure from your DSL type using `reflectType`.
-The resulting graph can then be written to a Graphviz `.dot` file using `TransitGraphviz.writeToFile`.
+3. `TransitGraphviz.writeToFile` uses the graph data structure to render a Graphviz `.dot` file

+This separation allows the same graph data structure to be used by different renderers (like the transition table generator).

 To convert the `.dot` file to an SVG (or other formats), use the Graphviz command-line tools: